thxmike/project/README.md

 The Client is an Angular 10 spa that is used to help manage the data in the RESTful API Review the [README](./client/README.md) under the client folder for more details

+## Development

+If you are planning on doing development on this project, it is better to open each folder (i.e. server and client in their own windows).
+This product was built using Visual Studion Code and each folder has its own launch configurations for troubleshooting.
+See README for each folder for more details

 ## Daily Log